FULL-TIME | WINNIPEG LOCATIONS CNCAF-DP CNC Machining and Advanced Technology

 More Information

-This course is offered to allow students to expand their CAD/CAM capabilities by learning MasterCAM CAD/CAM software.
-This course will be delivered online and is self-directed.
+This course is offered to allow students to expand their CAD/CAM capabilities by learning additional CAD/CAM software.
 Students that are particularly interested in CNC programming will benefit from having the ability to program CNC machines using one of the most common CAD/CAM software packages.

 Prerequisites: